dogweather/forkful/content/en/elixir/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Stripping quotes from a string means shedding off those extra wrappers to get the clean text inside.
-Programmers do this to sanitize input, avoid errors, and prep data for processing where quotes are nuisances, not features.

 ## How to:
 Elixir has no built-in 'remove quotes' function, but it's a cinch to roll your own with pattern matching or `String` functions.
 See these snippets: